rotki/rotki/docs/usage_guide.rst

 Checking Exchange Balances
 ===========================

 You can check all of the asset balances that you have in each connected exchange in the "Exchange Balances" sub-page.
-Clicking the large "+" icon takes you to the API Keys page where you can manage your exchange connections ( see `Adding an exchange`_).
+Clicking the "Add exchange" button takes you to the API Keys page where you can manage your exchange connections ( see `Adding an exchange`_).

 .. image:: images/sc_exchange_balances.png
    :alt: Exchange Balance